kurisu-na/academic-numbering/README.md

 To add a Table of Contents, you can use the native TOC function in Google Docs™.
 You can select which heading level to display at each TOC.
 For example, the TOC will have Headings 1 to 4, while the List of Figures will have Heading 5 only, and the List of Tables will have Heading 6 only.

 ## Privacy Policy
 This add-on runs client side.
 No information is collected or shared by this add-on.
-Using this add-on means granting access to the current open Google Docs document and allowing the add-on to look for headings and insert heading numbers.
+Using this add-on means granting access to the current open Google Docs™ document and allowing the add-on to look for headings and insert heading numbers.

 ## License
 This software is free and licensed under the Apache 2.0 license.